Public-Key Quantum Money and Fast Real Transforms: Introduction

 \section{Introduction}

 In a seminal paper, Wiesner \cite{wiesner1983conjugate} introduced the concept of quantum money, where bills are represented by quantum states.
-In constracst with classical money, quantum money cannot be couterfeited using general copying machines.
-This is a consequence of a fundamental theorem in quantum mechanichs called the no-cloning theorem.
-Wiesner's scheme, which in is in modern lterminology called a private-key quantum money scheme, had siginificant drawbacks.
+In contrast with classical money, quantum money cannot be counterfeited using general copying machines.
+This is a consequence of a fundamental theorem in quantum mechanics called the no-cloning theorem.
+Wiesner's scheme, which in modern terminology is called a private-key quantum money scheme, had significant drawbacks.
 In particular, in a private-key scheme the bank is required to verify each bill, meaning it must be involved in every transaction.
-This is the mean reason that these schemes are not generally practical.
+This is the main reason that these schemes are not generally practical.

-In 2009, Aaronson \cite{aaronson2009quantum} propoased the first concrete proposal for a different type of quantum money, known as \textit{public-key} quantum money, that did not have such drawbacks.
-In publick-key quantum money anyone can verify the bill while only the bank can issue it.
+In 2009, Aaronson \cite{aaronson2009quantum} proposed the first concrete proposal for a different type of quantum money, known as \textit{public-key} quantum money, that did not have such drawbacks.
+In public-key quantum money anyone can verify the bill while only the bank can issue it.
 Aaronson's scheme was later broken by Lutomirski et al. \cite{lutomirski2009breaking}.
 In the years since, several alternative constructions have been explored \cite{aaronson2012quantum, farhi2012quantum, zhandry2021quantum, kane2021quantum, khesin2022publicly, liu2023another, zhandry2024quantum}, yet each has either been broken \cite{conde2019non, roberts2021security, bilyk2023cryptanalysis, liu2023another} or relies on non-standard cryptographic assumptions.

 \paragraph{Quantum money from group actions and the Fourier transform.} A candidate for secure public-key quantum money based on abelian group actions was recently proposed by Zhandry \cite{zhandry2024quantum}.
 In this scheme, money states correspond to group-action Fourier states, and serial numbers are elements of a group; see Section \ref{sec:qm_Fourier}.
 Verification is performed using a group-action phase kickback unitary that extracts the serial number from the money state.
 It was later proved by Doliskani \cite{cryptoeprint:2025/092} that the scheme is secure in the generic group action model.